Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Examples of Centres of Strong Monads

-\begin{example} Every strong monad on the category $\Meas$ (whose objects are measurable spaces and the morphisms are measurable maps between them) is centralisable.
-The construction is fully analogous to the previous example, but instead of the subspace topology, we equip the underlying set with the subspace $\sigma$-algebra inherited from $\TT X$ (which is the smallest $\sigma$-algebra that makes the subset inclusion map measurable). \end{example}
+\begin{exa} Every strong monad on the category $\Meas$ (whose objects are measurable spaces and the morphisms are measurable maps between them) is centralisable.
+The construction is fully analogous to the previous example, but instead of the subspace topology, we equip the underlying set with the subspace $\sigma$-algebra inherited from $\TT X$ (which is the smallest $\sigma$-algebra that makes the subset inclusion map measurable). \end{exa}

-\begin{example} Let $\mathbf{Vect}$ be the category whose objects are vector spaces, and whose morphisms are linear maps between them.
+\begin{exa} Let $\mathbf{Vect}$ be the category whose objects are vector spaces, and whose morphisms are linear maps between them.
 Every strong monad on $\mathbf{Vect}$ with respect to the usual symmetric monoidal structure is centralisable.
 One simply defines the subset $\ZZ X$ as in the other examples and shows that this is a linear subspace of $\TT X$.
-That this is the terminal central cone is then obvious. \end{example}
+That this is the terminal central cone is then obvious. \end{exa}

 The above categories, together with the category $\Set$, are not meant to provide an exhaustive list of categories for which all strong monads are centralisable.
 Indeed, there are many more categories for which this is true.
 The purpose of these examples is to illustrate how we may use Theorem \ref{th:centralisability} \eqref{cond:1} to construct the centre of a strong monad.
 Changing perspective, the proof of the next proposition uses Theorem \ref{th:centralisability} \eqref{cond:3}.